dockpack/raamkozijn/README.md

 **Windows Updates are disabled by default**

 ### Setting a corporate proxy
 The Windows VM might need to communicate with a proxy to download files.
-You can set a proxy within the Autounattend.xml file at ./packer-windows/answer_files/7/Autounattend.xml.
+We use the cntlm package to do this.
+You can set the proxy uid/pw within the Autounattend.xml file at ./packer-windows/answer_files/7/Autounattend.xml.

 ```
 > set_proxy.bat <host ip> <port>